-Five Rivers MetroParks Response to COVID-19
+Five Rivers MetroParks' Response to COVID-19

 Five Rivers MetroParks cares deeply about the health of its employees, volunteers and community.

-Although park offices and the MetroParks Main Office are closed to the general public, you may reach staff by calling 937-275-7275 or completing the contact form at metroparks.org/contact.
+Although park offices and the MetroParks main office are closed, you may reach staff by calling 937-275-PARK (7275) or by completing the form at metroparks.org/contact.

 MetroParks will continue to respond to the latest on COVID-19 with community, volunteer and employee safety top of mind.
 Up-to-date information on MetroParks operations will be posted on this web page and on Five Rivers MetroParks’ social media channels (Facebook, Instagram and Twitter).